-In 2011-2014, international sales represented a majority of consolidated total sales.
+After the years 2011-2014 in which international sales represented a majority of consolidated total USD sales, international sales slipped to 49% in 2015 due to the strength of the USD.
+The changes in foreign currency exchange (FX) rates in 2015 reduced UTMD's foreign currency sales by \$1,635 (12%).
 Prior to 2011, with only a few exceptions, UTMD's international sales were to other medical device companies and distributors, not to clinical end user facilities.
 After the acquisition of Femcare in 2011, UTMD began a transition to selling direct to end user facilities in the UK, Australia and Ireland, which has had a positive impact on revenues as well as gross profit margins.
-UTMD expects that international sales will continue to grow more rapidly than its domestic sales, as the standard of living in emerging countries continues to improve.
 UTMD's website provides information that frequently results in unsolicited contacts from foreign entities.
 The Company has hundreds of competitors worldwide.